 Q: How much does an RFID wallet cost?

 RFID wallets can cost anywhere between $10 and $150.
-The cost will mostly depend on materials used, the quality of the wallet and how well the RFID-blocking technologies work.
+The cost will mostly depend on the materials used, the quality of the wallet, and how well the RFID-blocking technologies work.

 Q: Do I need an RFID wallet for travel?